DHZ-calendar/SchoolCalendar/README.md

 ![HourPerTeacherInClass](readme_pics/hour_per_teacher_in_class_create.png)

-Lastly, we insert some holydays, and some stages.
+Lastly, we insert some holidays and some stages.
 First, go to left menu -> Admin -> Holidays -> Add new and create a new holiday:

 ![HolidayCreate](readme_pics/holiday_create.png)